UCC Undergraduate courses

 Find Out More

-The BSc DSA at UCC is one of two such programmes being offered in Ireland and amongst a dozen offered worldwide.
+The BSc in Data Science and Analytics at UCC is one of few such programmes being offered in Ireland today.
+Our course will provide you with an education in data storage, manipulation and interpretation, using

 This programme will suit you if have an aptitude for mathematics, logic and computational thinking, an enquiring mind and a willingness to adapt.

 Graduates of the UCC BSc in Data Science and Analytics have vast opportunities in a wide variety of industries as there is a high global demand for graduates with data science expertise.
+Since data science is an emerging field, with only a limited number of degree programmes available, on graduation you will be able to fulfil the increasing demand for these specialist skills.
 Almost all sectors of the economy and community need to understand the enormous data sets available.

 Placement or Study Abroad Information